 I booked a 16-day cruise on the Koningsdam, my first time on a Pinnacle Class Holland America ship.
 This would be a trial for me to decide if their largest capacity ships (about 2,600 passengers) was something I would consider for future cruises.
 As with my 2017 cruise, sea days were taken up with eating and drinking my way to and from Hawai’i, along with some enrichment presentations and live performances.
 I wasn’t too worried about accomplishing much else on this get-away cruise, since I have visited Hawai’i many times, and enjoy the relaxation that sea days offer.

 Unlike most of my other past cruises with Holland America, I booked a verandah stateroom right from the start, not waiting for upgrade offers.
 I’ve discovered I enjoy having a verandah stateroom, which offers easy access to the outside fresh air and a wonderful view.

 I booked three shore excursions through Holland America but was waitlisted for the Kaua’i excursion (which eventually worked out).
-I also booked a special dinner for my birthday in the Tamarind Asian Fusion restaurant for my birthday – my favourite premium restaurant from past voyages.
+I also booked a special dinner for my birthday in the Tamarind Asian Fusion restaurant – my favourite premium restaurant from past voyages.

 Being a solo traveller, the Single Supplement is almost 100% of the fare two people would pay, so it’s an expensive proposition cruising by yourself.
 My per day cost for everything (airfares, cruise fare, hotel, extras) worked out to CA$550/day (US$400/day).
 This particular cruise was very popular (especially with my fellow Canadians), so Holland America did not send any upgrade offers other than the HIA.